 Down from the plains, Kilimanjaro is halfway up dressed in a ring of fog and clouds that protrude through the top and appear from the lower wooded slopes.

 The snow at the top began to melt slowly since the time Hemingway described the mountain.
-Almost 80 % of the ice cover melted because of global climate change in the years between 1912 and 2003 and the rest of the dwindling ice cover will be gone by 2020 according to the expectation of the global warming experts.
+Almost 80 % of the ice cover melted because of global climate change in the years between 1912 and 2003.

 The actual loss of snow at the top of Mount Kilimanjaro will only have a limited impact on the ecosystem, as it only provides water for a few small streams.
-However, it will have a great symbolic power, because it illustrates to the world how fast the climate is changing.

 The heavy clouds, whose vapour and precipitation water the "Cloud Forest" and the rivers down the hill have already started to decline because of rising temperatures and shrinking atmospheric humidity.